-We expect that our principal short-term (over the next 12 months) and long-term cash needs related to our operations will be used to fund working capital, strategic investment, acquisitions, payment of withholding taxes for net share settlement of equity awards and purchase of property and equipment, such as production lines at our contract manufacturing partners.
-We plan to fund any cash requirements from our existing cash, cash equivalents and marketable securities on hand, and cash generated from operations.
-We anticipate that access to the debt market will be more limited compared to prior years as interest rates have increased and are expected to continue to rise.
+We expect that our principal short-term (over the next 12 months) and long-term cash needs related to our operations will be used to fund working capital, strategic investments, acquisitions, repurchases of common stock pursuant to our share repurchase program and payments of withholding taxes for net share settlement of equity awards, make payments on our outstanding debt and the purchases of property and equipment.
+We plan to fund any cash requirements for the next 12 months and the long term from our existing cash, cash equivalents and marketable securities on hand, and cash generated from operations.
+We anticipate that access to the debt market will be more limited compared to prior years as interest rates have increased and are expected to remain high.
 Our ability to obtain debt or any other additional financing that we may choose to, or need to, obtain will depend on, among other things, our development efforts, business plans, operating performance and the condition of the capital markets at the time we seek financing.

 Repurchase of Common Stock.
-In May 2021, our board of directors authorized a share repurchase program (the "2021 Repurchase Program") pursuant to which we may repurchase up to an additional \$500.0 million of our common stock.
-The repurchases will be funded from available working capital and may be executed from time to time, subject to general business and market conditions and other investment opportunities, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 plans.
-Such purchases are expected to continue through May 2024 unless otherwise extended or shortened by our board of directors.
-As of December 31, 2022, we have approximately \$200.0 million remaining for repurchase of shares under the 2021 Repurchase Program.
-The IRA enacted in August 2022 includes a 1% excise tax on corporate stock repurchases in tax years beginning after December 31, 2022; in consideration of any further stock repurchases, we intend to evaluate the impact of the IRA's 1% excise tax on corporate stock repurchases in tax years beginning after December 31, 2022.
+In July 2023, our board of directors authorized a share repurchase program (the "2023 Repurchase Program") pursuant to which we were authorized to repurchase up to \$1.0 billion of our common stock.
+The repurchases could be funded from available working capital and could be executed from time to time, subject to general business and market conditions and other investment opportunities, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 plans.
+The program may be discontinued or amended at any time and expires on July 26, 2026.
+During the year ended December 31, 2023, we repurchased 3,284,368 shares for an aggregate amount of \$410.0 million.
+Refer to Note 15.
+"Stockholders' Equity," in Part II, Item 8 of this Annual Report on Form 10-K for more information on our repurchase of common stock.

 Convertible Notes.
-In August 2018, we issued \$65.0 million aggregate principal amount of 4.0% Notes due 2023 of which \$5.0 million aggregate principal amount remained outstanding as of December 31, 2022.
-The Notes due 2023 mature on August 1, 2023 with interest payable semi-annually on February 1 and August 1 of each year.
-In March 2020, we issued \$320.0 million aggregate principal amount of 0.25% Notes due 2025 of which \$102.2 million remained outstanding as of December 31, 2022.
-The Notes due 2025 mature on March 1, 2025 with interest payable semi-annually on March 1 and September 1 of each year.
-In March 2021, we issued \$632.5 million and \$575.0 million in aggregate principal amount of 0% Notes due 2026 and 0% Notes due 2028, respectively.
+As of December 31, 2023, our aggregate principal convertible notes obligations were \$1,309.7 million which primarily consisted of the Notes due 2028 of \$575.0 million, Notes due 2026 of \$632.5 million and Notes due 2025 of \$102.2 million.
 Upon conversion of the Notes due 2025, Notes due 2026 and Notes due 2028, we will pay cash equal to the aggregate principal amount of the Notes of such series to be converted, and, at our election, will pay or deliver cash and/or shares of our common stock for the amount of our conversion obligation in excess of the aggregate principal amount of the Notes of such series.
-The sale price condition for the Notes due 2025 was met during the guarter ended December 31, 2022, and, as a result, holders may convert their Notes due 2025 at any time during the quarter ending March 31, 2023.
-If all of the holders of the Notes due 2025 converted their Notes due 2025 during this period, we would be obligated to settle the \$102.2 million principal amount of the Notes due 2025 due in cash.
-We believe that our cash provided by operating activities, our existing cash, cash equivalents and marketable securities will be sufficient to meet our anticipated cash needs should the holders choose to convert their Notes due 2025 during the quarter ending March 31, 2023 or upon settlement of the Notes due 2023 on its maturity on August 1, 2023.
-As of December 31, 2022, substantially all of our Notes remained outstanding.
-Refer to Note 12.
-"Debt," in Part II, Item 8 of this Annual Report on Form 10-K for more information on our outstanding notes.
+During the annual period ended December 31, 2023, we received a request for the conversion of \$2.0 thousand in the principal amount of the Notes due 2025, of which we have elected to settle the aggregate principal amount of the Notes due 2025 in a combination of cash and any excess in shares of our common stock in accordance with the applicable indenture.
+Such conversion is expected to be settled in February 2024.
+Refer to Note 13.
+"Debt," in Part II, Item 8 of this Annual Report on Form 10-K for more information on our outstanding convertible notes.

 Operating Leases.
-We have entered into various non-cancelable operating leases primarily for our facilities with original lease periods expiring through the year 2032, with the most significant leases relating to our offices in Petaluma, California and Bengaluru, India.
-As of December 31, 2022, we have total operating lease obligations of \$29.0 million recorded on our consolidated balance sheet.
+We have entered into various non-cancelable operating leases primarily for our facilities with original lease periods expiring through the year 2033, with the most significant leases relating to our offices in Petaluma, California and Bengaluru, India.
+As of December 31, 2023, we had total operating lease obligations of \$29.5 million recorded on our consolidated balance sheet.